shizhanx/PokerSimulator/README.md

 Code should adhere to the [Android Style Guide](https://developer.android.com/kotlin/style-guide) wherever possible.
 All code should have docstrings.

+The `app` folder is where the raw code of project stored in.

-The `java` folder is the location for all substantive code.
+The `app/java` folder is the location for all substantive code.
 Runnable code should have a debug configuration for easy use and debugging.

-The `res` folder is the location for all UI resource.
+The `app/res` folder is the location for all UI resource.
 All newly added resources should not violate any copyright infringement laws.

 ### Gitflow workflow